Everything you need to know about the Leh airport in Ladakh, India

 1) Your plane will land and you’ll disembark and take a bus to the terminal.
 Yes, the terminal is 100 meters away, but you still have to take a bus.
 You should take it easy your first day at altitude, though, so it’s all good.

 2) Upon entering the terminal, get an arrival form (“Foreigners Registration”) from someone that will be handing these out.
 While you are waiting for your luggage to arrive on the carousel, complete the arrival form (example below).
 Go toward the exit door, and there will be an official that will take your arrival form and your passport.
 It is better to do this immediately, rather than *after* you get your luggage and there is a big line.
-Here’s an example of what the registration form looks like:
+Here’s an example of what the registration form looks like; even if the form changes a bit, it will still ask for this general information, so have it ready.
+And don’t forget a pen!

 3) The official at the desk will take information from your passport, keep your arrival form, and hand your passport back to you.
 Now you can go grab your luggage off the carousel.